SoxMax/vortex-fantasy-grounds-unity/README.md

 ### Vortex Install (Easy)

-- In Vortex, locate Cities Skylines in the Games tab.
+- In Vortex, locate Fantasy Grounds Unity in the Games tab.
 - Click on the game tile to manage it, install the extension as prompted.
 - Click the prompt to restart Vortex.